 The next generation of wind foundations will rely on superior geodesign, not just more concrete.
-While the G2P Foundation may not be one of the engineering wonders of the world, it’s the preferred sustainable choice for wind energy.
+While the second-generation pier foundation may not be one of the engineering wonders of the world, it’s the preferred sustainable choice for wind energy.

-The G2P Foundation is patent-pending, owned by Terracon and designed to support wind turbines using a steel monopole tower.
+The second-generation pier foundation is patent-pending, owned by Terracon and designed to support wind turbines using a steel monopole tower.
 The foundation consists of a large diameter, cast-in-place, post-tensioned concrete annular pier with a reinforced concrete collar placed around the upper 4-6 feet.
 This collar addition greatly enhances the rotational stiffness of the pier, allowing for a reduction in the required pier depth or increased loads imparted by longer rotors, taller towers, and larger turbines.

 The behavior of the pier foundation is different from the traditional gravity spread foundation used to support wind turbines.
 The pier foundation resists the applied horizontal loads and overturning moment mainly by the passive horizontal resistance of the soil that surrounds the pier and by soil bearing capacity on the base of the pier.
 The addition of the collar further enhances the resistance capacity of the pier by creating a zone of improved ground directly around the upper portion of pier, reducing movement at the surface.